troglobit/libuev/README.md

 Failure mode changes introduced in v2.0 may affect users of v1.x, See the [ChangeLog][] for the full details.

+The [API documentation](API.md) is available as a separate document.

 Example
 -------

-The library documentation is available as a [separate document](API.md).
+Notice below how watcher `UEV_ERROR` conditions must be handled by each callback.
+I/O watchers must also check for `UEV_HUP`.
+Both errors are usually fatal, libuEv makes sure to stop each watcher before a callback runs, leaving it up to the callback to take appropriate action.

 ```C
 #include <stdio.h>